How to give yourself an injection.

 Select which injection option you use and then watch the demonstration video.

-Use the information in the Patient Instructions for Use in your HUMIRA box.
+Please read the complete injection instructions in the Patient Instructions for Use in your HUMIRA box.

 For injection assistance or to speak with a nurse, call 1.800.4HUMIRA.
 Nurses are on call to provide injection help and assistance to patients taking HUMIRA.

 If your doctor decides that you are able to give your injections at home, you should receive training by a health care professional on the right way to prepare and inject HUMIRA.
 Do not try to inject HUMIRA yourself until you have been shown the right way to give the injections.
 Your first injection must be given under the supervision of a health care professional.
 Remember to keep your HUMIRA refrigerated in its original container until ready for use.